AntonGrn/home-auto-ALMA/public-server/README.md

 See [main page](LINK) for more information about the PublicServer.

 ## Database tables
+The database tables required to run ALMA PublicServer are listed below.

 Table name: **Client_Android**
 | Column name | Data type | Note |